Harry's Bar (London): Ambience

-Birley said of Harry's Bar that he tried to create "... the essence of Harry's in Venice – a certain warmth and informality".
+Birley said of Harry's Bar that he tried to create the warmth and informality of the Venetian Harry's Bar.
 The head chef upon opening was Alberico Penati, with the menu centred around the Milan region of Italy.
-The decor of the club was designed by Nina Campbell in a Venetian style with furnishings and tableware imported from Italy.
-Cartoons by The New Yorker cartoonists Peter Arno, Charles Addams and Whitney Darrow Jr. are prominently displayed among fabrics by Mariano Fortuny.
-The restaurant has polished floorboards and a large Baccarat crystal chandelier hangs in the main room.
-A smaller room can accommodate private diners.
+The decor of the club was designed by Nina Campbell.
+Cartoons from The New Yorker by Peter Arno are prominently displayed among fabrics by Mariano Fortuny.

 The club was intended to be more receptive to women diners than Birley's Mark's Club.
-Lawrence Goldman, wrote of the club in Birley's entry in the Oxford Dictionary of National Biography that "For thin ladies who lunched, as well as American visitors and devotees of Italian cuisine, the food and ambience were sublime.
+Lawrence Goldman wrote of the club in Birley's entry in the Oxford Dictionary of National Biography that "For thin ladies who lunched, as well as American visitors and devotees of Italian cuisine, the food and ambience were sublime.
 Prices were exorbitant: at one time Harry's Bar was the highest grossing restaurant per square foot in the world.
 Birley considered it to be his apogee".
-Birley had previously opened the members club Annabel's in 1963.